bincode-org/bincode/docs/spec.md

 Related issue: https://github.com/serde-rs/serde/issues/1756#issuecomment-689682123

+## Endian

+By default `bincode` will serialize values in little endian encoding.
+This can be overwritten in the `Config`.

 ## Basic types

 Boolean types are encoded with 1 byte for each boolean type, with `0` being `false`, `1` being true.
 Whilst deserilizing every other value will throw an error.